zylon-ai/private-gpt/README.md

 ## C++ Compiler
 If you encounter an error while building a wheel during the `pip install` process, you may need to install a C++ compiler on your computer.

+## NLTK Data

+If you encounter an error downloading punkt or with any nltk_data, follow the instructions[here](https://www.nltk.org/install.html).

 ### For Windows 10/11
 To install a C++ compiler on Windows 10/11, follow these steps: